upenndigitalscholarship/style-guide/docs/design.md

 - make modular over integrated systems
 - static sites break less
 - microservices over apps
-- design for re-use not one-time solutions
+- design for re-use, not one-time solutions
 - always try something new in a project